 One of the most common questions I receive is: where can I find the Ultimaker S5/S3 maintenance kit?

-Unfortunately, Ultimaker has not released an S-Line maintenance kit at this time.
-However, having built, QCed, and done technical support for Ultimaker printers for the last 7 years, I can tell you what I would put in an S-Line maintenance kit if I were building it.
-Because the parts are all available separately, you can use this guide to put together a kit that will best suit your needs.
+Because the parts are all available separately, you can also use this guide to put together your own kit that will best suit your needs.
 For example, if you're running multiple S-Line printers in high temperature materials, you'll want to make sure you have plenty of nozzle seals on hand.
 However, for those same printers, you probably still only need a single tube of Magnalube, which should last you for quite some time.

 Here's the essentials I would put in my S5/S3 Maintenance Kit: